-This is the 48th year that Nova Scotia has given a tree to the people of Boston as thanks for relief efforts following the December 6, 1917, explosion of a munitions ship in Halifax Harbor.
+Mayor Wu will be joined by Nova Scotia Premier Tim Houston for the event, marking the 51st year that Nova Scotia has given a tree to the people of Boston as thanks for relief efforts following the December 6, 1917, explosion of a munitions ship in Halifax Harbor.
 Within 24 hours of the disaster a train loaded with supplies and emergency personnel was making its way from Boston to Nova Scotia.
-For more information, please call 617-635-4505.
-Check out the Boston Common website for parking information.

 WCVB Channel 5’s "CHRONICLE" co-anchors, Anthony Everett and Shayna Seymour, will once again host Channel 5’s live broadcast of the event beginning at 7 p.m.
 This year’s entertainment includes “America’s Got Talent” finalists Sons of Serendip who formed at Boston University, Award-winning singer-songwriter Jimmy Rankin, and powerhouse musician Reeny Smith, from Broadway in Boston the Tony Award-winning “Six: The Musical,” Springfield’s own international award-winning recording artist Michelle Brooks Thompson, and Monument Records’ acclaimed country music sister duo Tigirlily Gold.

 The official holiday season kick-off in Boston includes the lighting of the City of Boston's official Christmas tree and trees throughout Boston Common and the Public Garden.
 Boston’s official 2022 Christmas tree is a 45-foot white spruce donated by landowner Roddy Townsend of Christmas Island, along with his children Angela, Carmen, and Andrew.

 The holiday lights throughout both parks will light up in sequence shortly before 8 p.m. when Mayor Wu is joined onstage by Santa Claus and Rudolph the Red-Nosed Reindeer.
 The show will close with a pyrotechnic display by Pyrotecnico.